Skip to content

 For a 2+ cat household with budget for premium pet tech: Litter-Robot 4.
 The reliability, app, and warranty justify the price premium.
 This is the device most cat households should buy if they’re buying a self-cleaning box at all.

 For a single-cat or budget-conscious two-cat household: Petkit Pura X. You’re getting 80% of the experience for 71% of the price.
-Just commit to the proprietary litter and accept the steeper maintenance learning curve.
+Commit to the proprietary litter and accept the steeper maintenance learning curve.

-For a 4+ cat household: neither, honestly.
+For a 4+ cat household, neither, honestly.
 Self-cleaning boxes at this price point aren’t designed for high-volume households.
 The reliable answer at 4+ cats remains two regular litter boxes with rigorous twice-daily scooping.
-The economics don’t work for premium self-cleaning at that scale.
+The economics don’t work for premium self-cleaning at that scale, and the cats notice when the box can’t keep up.

-We retest both devices every six months.
+We re-audit both devices every six months.
 Changes since the last update are logged below.

 Frequently asked questions